cjauvin/kamisado/README.md

 # [Kamisado](https://en.wikipedia.org/wiki/Kamisado) Game AI in Haskell

-Very rough around the edges for the moment..
+Only 4x4, and quite rough around the edges for the moment..